 Although we started house-sitting while living abroad in the UK, we have spent over 2 years house sitting in Australia.

 Australia is not known as one of the most budget-friendly travel destinations.
-Airbnbs, hostels, and hotels are some of the most expensive in the world, so house sitting in Australia is one of the best ways to make your money go that little bit further.
+Airbnbs, hostels, and hotels are some of the most expensive in the world.

 What is the Best House Sitting Website in Australia?